A new study by O2 predicts that 5G will be worth vastly more to the UK economy than fibre broadband over the next 10 years.

 But the benefits of 5G will be about more than just speed.
 Analysts are keeping a close eye on the benefits for investors, too.

-Mark Evans, CEO of O2, stated: “5G promises a much quicker return on investment than fibre broadband, and a range of unprecedented benefits: from telecare health applications to smarter cities to more seamless public services.”
+Mark Evans, CEO of O2, says in the report: “5G promises a much quicker return on investment than fibre broadband, and a range of unprecedented benefits: from telecare health applications to smarter cities to more seamless public services.”

 Without any finalised technology or standards, it’s hard to see O2’s study as much more than lofty claims to encourage investment.